Develop MVP: Introduction

 It just shows or explains how the product will look and its functions.
 This approach can be implemented using landing pages, surveys, advertising campaigns, videos, blogs, etc.

 A famous example of idea visualization MVP is Dropbox, which started with a simple demo video and attracted thousands of users to its websites.
-They further developed the product based on the feedback from the users.
+They further developed the product based on feedback from the users.

 In simple words, you launch a campaign to sell a product yet to exist and develop.